shawwwn/sbox/README.md

     Path of the snapshot directory storing **commited** file system changes after `PROGRAM` exits from sandbox.\
     Default: 'snapshot'    # relative path inside /tmp/sbox/NAME/

+* **-B | --seccomp-blacklist SYSCALLS**

+    Deny syscall that are in list SYSCALLS inside sandbox via `seccomp`.\
+    List SYSCALLS has a format of `'syscall1,syscall2,syscall3'` (no space in between function names).\
+    Please refer to *Note* section for default syscall blacklist.

 * **-j | --join**

-    *sbox*'s default policy forbids creating a sandbox when there is one running under the same name.
+    *sbox*'s default policy forbids creating a sandbox when there is one running under the same name.\
-    This flag allows *sbox* to send `PROGRAM` into in an existing sandbox environment.
+    This flag allows *sbox* to send `PROGRAM` into in an existing sandbox environment.\
     Any program sent by this flag will be forcibly terminated(SIGKILL) when the main program exits.

 * **-v | --verbose**